Neptunexz/Linux-Image-Writeups/Resident Ubuntu.md

 # Sudo developer mode is disabled
   - Some settings for sudo can be configured in the /etc/sudo.conf file, which we will be taking a look at.

-  - Sudo developer mode in particular needs to be disabled because we don't need this enabled. (duh)
+  - Sudo developer mode in particular needs to be disabled because our users do not need to have developer privilages. (duh)

  <details>
     <summary>Answer:</summary>